kjepo/lisp/README.md

 ## NaN boxing

 The Lisp interpreter now uses NaN boxing (see references at the end) to store different datatypes in a IEEE 754 NaN value.
+The implementation details are described in a separate paper [https://github.com/kjepo/lisp/blob/main/nan-boxing.pdf].
-This will be described in more detail soon, but the added benefit is that the Lisp interpreter now uses double values internally (although they are shown as integers if the decimal part is zero).
+The added benefit is that the Lisp interpreter now uses double values internally (although they are shown as integers if the decimal part is zero).